Know about this? Rate It!

 Bells are didjeridus which are flared or tapered towards the bottom.
 They look great and usually result in better sound and/or easier playing.
 The selection currently online have bottom diameters between 120 and 150mm.

-Australian Aboriginal culture can claim to be the oldest continuous living culture on the planet.
+Favorite thing: Australian Aboriginal culture can claim to be the oldest continuous living culture on the planet.

 Recent dating of the earliest known archaeological sites on the Australian continent - using thermoluminescence and other modern dating techniques - have pushed back the date for Aboriginal presence in Australia to at least 40,000 years.